FAAM-146/spif/README.md

 ## Names of stuff

-  - ***vocal*:** The netCDF standards compliance checking package (all lower case?)
+  - ***vocal*:** The netCDF vocabulary management and standards compliance checking package
+  - **vocabulary:** Attribute, group, and variable naming rules of a standard.
-  - ***vocal* project:** code repository that contains vocabulary definitions of netCDF standard
+  - ***vocal* project:** code repository that contains vocabulary definitions, file structure, and compliance rules.
+Contained in py file defs in project
-  - **standard vocabulary:** The defined file structure and component criteria of a standard.
-Stored as JSON?
-  - **product definition:** The defined file structure and component criteria of a netCDF file that follows the standard vocabulary and so satisfies the standard.
-Stored as yaml?
+  - **product definition:** Definition of the file contents that are compliant with the rules as specified by the *vocal* project.
+Minimal example may be included in project or a more complete file defined by user.
+Definition may have attrs not in std (if allowed by the std) but must satisfy all rules of std
+  - **product:** A netCDF that is described by the product definition

+  Describe what is in v1/dirs

 ## Standard compliance checking
 The easiest way to create reference SPIF files and check the compliance of existing files is to use *[Vocal](https://github.com/FAAM-146/vocal)* and the SPIF *Vocal project*.